SreeEswaran/Train-your-LLM/README.md

 # Train-your-LLM
-[Repo is yet to be updated]
-# Large Language Model Training

-Welcome to the Large Language Model Training repository!
 This repository contains code and resources for training, fine-tuning, and deploying large language models using Hugging Face's Transformers library.

-## About

-This project aims to provide a comprehensive guide and codebase for training large language models from scratch or fine-tuning pre-trained models for specific tasks.
+The aim of this repo is to provide a comprehensive guide and codebase for training large language models from scratch or fine-tuning pre-trained models for specific tasks.

 ## Features